 Hunter Mountain has an enormous rope and zipline setup designed to give you the most mind-boggling views of the mountains.
-First, there’s the Summit SkyRider Tour, which stretches a whopping 4.2 miles through the Catskills and happens to be the second-longest zipline in the entire world—and it lets you RACE each other!
-The Mid-Mountain Outdoor Adventure Tour is totally satisfying for the more experienced rope-climbers, but at the same time isn’t too much of a challenge for beginners.
+The Mid-Mountain Outdoor Adventure Tour is totally satisfying for more experienced rope-climbers, but at the same time isn’t too much of a challenge for beginners.
 Explore six ziplines and cross over four suspension bridges 60 feet above the forest floor.
-Finally, if you’re not a fan of the heights + speed combination, you can opt for the Adventure Tower tour, a nine-obstacle ropes course that has zero zippiness.
+If you’re not a fan of the heights + speed combination, you can opt for the Adventure Tower tour, a nine-obstacle ropes course that has zero zippiness.
 Prices vary by type of tour and day.
 See website for height and weight requirements.

 Palisades Climb Adventure Ropes Course, West Nyack

 Don’t let a little bad weather rain on your ropes course parade!
 The Palisades Climb Adventure in West Nyack is the world’s tallest indoor ropes course, letting you hang out 85 feet up in the air.
 75 unique challenges of ranging difficulty levels offer something for every level of physical fitness.
 Obstacles include tension bridges, rope ladders, nets, bridges, and more.
 They even have a designated “Sky Tykes” area for the littlest climbers.
 Test out your balance, strength, and agility, rain or shine.
 Children (ages 4–12) and seniors (ages 55+) and adults $22.99, Sky Tykes $8.99